StrengthsFinder vs Calling Test: Which One Do You Need?

 - Your employer is paying for it as a team exercise

-- You want precise language for your natural talents
+- You want precise, well-validated language for your natural talents

-- You already know your calling and want to optimize your performance within it
+- You already have a sense of your calling and want to optimize how you operate within it

 When to Use Calling Test

-- You are asking "What am I here for?" not just "What am I good at?"
+- You're asking what am I here for?, not just what am I good at?

-- You feel stuck, lost, or directionless — not just uncategorized
+- You feel stuck, lost, or directionless — and need help naming why

-- You need someone (or something) to help you name what is blocking you
+- You need a structured way to surface what might be blocking you

-- You are in a transition — career change, retirement, divorce, graduation — and need direction
+- You're in a transition — graduation, career change, divorce, retirement — and need a place to start

-- You want a personalized conversation, not a standardized questionnaire
+- You want a conversation that adapts to your specific answers, not a standardized questionnaire

 Can You Use Both?